ElectronicsClubAltona/Arduino_93C46/README.md

   String writeBuffer;
   if(longMode) {
-    writeBuffer = "This is a string written in the 16-bit organization.\nHi, world!\0";
+    writeBuffer = "This is a string written in the 16-bit organisation.\nHi, world!\0";
   } else {
-    writeBuffer = "This is a string written in the 8-bit organization.\nAs you can see, the address space for this mode is much bigger!\nHey, world!\0";
+    writeBuffer = "This is a string written in the 8-bit organisation.\nAs you can see, the address space for this mode is much bigger!\nHey, world!\0";
   }

   int len = longMode ?
 64 : 128;